raul23/search-ebooks/README.rst

 Search for a string that goes on multiple lines
 -----------------------------------------------
-Let's say we want to search for the string *turned into a democracy* into the following text:
+Let's say we want to search for the string "turned into a democracy" into the following text:

 .. image:: https://raw.githubusercontent.com/raul23/images/master/search-ebooks/readme/tips/string_multiple_lines.png